-Another important thing to emphasize is that the proposal must include some new proposed research.
+Another important consideration is that the proposal must include some new proposed research.
+As a rule of thumb, a third or more of the research to be included in the Ph.D. thesis ought to be included in the proposal and carried out after the proposal is passed.
 The purpose of the proposal meeting is not to rubber stamp completed research.
-The relative amount of new research in the proposal is determined by the advisor and committee, in consultation with the student.
+Rather, it serves to help students develop publication-worthy rigorous research and set common expectations for the student and the committee of what should be included in the final thesis.
+The specific amount of new research in the proposal is determined by the advisor and committee, in consultation with the student.